Every year, the OUR offers a wide range of programs to support students

-The awards are paid out as student hourly salaries in the $10-$12/
+The awards are paid out as student hourly salaries in the $14 an hour range.

 - The UR@UWM Summer Research Program for Incoming Students: The OUR manages a highly successful residential program for incoming freshmen and transfer students who work as research assistants in the summer before starting at UWM.
-The program typically works with about twenty students/year (there were 27 in 2016) and is a highly competitive program.
+The program typically works with about twenty students/year and is a highly competitive program.
 Students are provided room and board on campus and given a modest stipend for participation.
 This is an excellent way to jump start undergraduate studies at UWM.

 - The UWM Undergraduate Research Opportunity Program began in 2000 as a pilot program in the College of Letters and Science.
 The success of the program led to the opening of the Office of Undergraduate Research in 2008.
 The Office continues to offer the UROP for small cohorts of first- and second-year students.
 Students in the UROP are paired with a faculty research mentor in their field and participate in a weekly seminar with other

 - The Senior Excellence in Research Award (SERA) goes to four or five seniors who have been significantly active in undergraduate research during their time at UWM and who propose a research plan for their senior year.
 Applications are due in April for the following academic year.
 The SERA award recipients meet monthly to discuss their research progress and will share their outcomes with an oral presentation at a colloquium in the spring.
 They also serve as ambassadors for undergraduate research in various ways including class visits and media interviews.

 - Undergraduate Research Travel Grants for conference travel.
 Applications are co-written by faculty and students and the awards (up to $500) are intended to defray travel expenses UWM undergraduate students presenting at domestic US disciplinary conferences.